 Yes!
 These are some of the best jalapeno chips you can buy.
 Expect some good jalapeno heat.
 These are hotter than Lay's Sriracha chips.

-Sledgstone liked a blog entry by DeathscytheX, Authentic Mexican Queso Cheese DIp
+DeathscytheX got a reaction from Sledgstone for a blog entry, Authentic Mexican Queso Cheese DIp

 Ever go to your local Mexican restaurant and order that small bowl of liquid white cheese... ah Queso dip... pretty good stuff even if it is a $2 rip off...
 Ever wish you could have some at home to go with your tortilla chips?
 Ever waste you money on all those so called "queso dips" by tostitos or some Mexican sounding brand in your local grocer's deli?
 I've spend years melting cheeses, trying dips, and NOTHING could even come close to replicating what you can find at the restaurant.
 It was like some well kept golden secret that even big time chip manufactures were still trying to figure out with their sub-par imitations.

 Well I have figured it out... scoring the internet, I came across a little recipe, it didn't look right, and I felt it was too simple to be it.
 I had tried everything else, so I was down to my last options on experimentation... but the end result was the holy grail.
 This my friends, is how you make 100% authentic restaurant queso dip.

 Its 3 simple ingredients (with an optional 4th), No matter how much of it you make, you must always use exact the same amount of all 3.
 So the easiest way to do this is to make a 24oz bowl, because two of the 3 ingredients are commonly sold in 8oz containers.

 Ingredient 1: Velveeta Queso Blanco

 Ingredient 2: 8oz Sour Cream